Kraushaar tells CNN her complaint wasn't about Cain's height remark

 According to the woman, the accuser worked in government relations for the restaurant association in 1998 and told her it was well-known that Cain behaved badly.

-Bialek said earlier Tuesday that a reason she came forward with her account of Cain’s alleged misbehavior 14 years after the fact was encouragement from her 13-year-old son.
+Bialek said Tuesday that her 13-year-old son had encouraged her to come forward with her account of Cain’s alleged misbehavior 14 years after the fact.

 Cain unexpectedly put his hand on her leg beneath her skirt and reached for her genitals and pushed her head toward his crotch after a dinner at which she sought his help finding a job, she said.